 Here are seven things business architects commonly do as part of their work.

 Executives and other business leaders are typically responsible for creating strategic direction and goal setting.
-They may engage a host of internal and external experts to help them understand the pressures, opportunities, and constraints, but it is typically their responsibility to ensure the company is on the right path.
-Business architects may play a part in helping define the strategy but more often their role is to create a more structured view of the strategy work so that it can easily be communicated to and consumed by others within the organization.
+They may engage a host of internal and external experts to help them understand the pressures, opportunities, and constraints.
+Still, their responsibility is typically to ensure the company is on the right path.
+Business architects may play a part in helping define the strategy.
+Still, their role is often to create a more structured view of the strategy work so that it can easily be communicated to and consumed by others within the organization.

 Provide a Contextual Viewpoint:

 Once an organization takes on a problem, it becomes highly focused.
 Successful organizations learn through experience that laser-like focus on their problems is critical to solving them, and good management strongly encourages this view.
-But as people start narrowing their focus on problem details, they often lose sight of important contextual factors that can significantly affect the outcome.
+But as people start narrowing their focus on problem details, they often need to catch up on critical contextual factors that can significantly affect the outcome.
 These may be as clear as external competitive influences and opportunities to collaborate with others inside the organization or less obvious challenges with culture or politics and conflicts with other activities in other organizations.
 One of the architect’s roles is to ensure the bigger picture isn’t lost as focus increases.

 Assess Capabilities and Assets:

 Once organizations have defined their strategies (or potential strategies), the next question is: “Do we have what we need to realize the strategies we have defined?”
 Answering this requires an in-depth understanding of the current assets and capabilities at the organization’s disposal.
 Business architects can provide a clear picture of the capability gaps that must be closed to realize the organization’s strategy by applying tools such as value stream and capability map analysis.

 Create Investment Models: